learn-frontend-dev/website/learn/chapter-5-html-tags.md

 Firstly, we notice that a tag can change the appearance of the wrapped text.
 Similarly, the `strong` tag also changed it's content text to look a little more thick.
 It's this appearance that makes your webpage user recognize it by looking at it.

 **Point to Ponder**: But what if your webpage user is completely or partially blind?
+We'll see that at [the end of this chapter](#what-about-blind-users%3F).

-Note that not every tag changes appearance.
-We'll see at [the end of this chapter]().
+Note, not every tag changes appearance.

 ### Interactability

 In the same example of `button` tag above, we see that the wrapped text now has some additional interaction available on it.
-You can now actually click that button with your mouse (or tap with your finger on a touchscreen).
+You can now actually click that button with your mouse (or tap it with your finger on a touchscreen).

 We'll later learn that we can make any code run on the click of that button with JavaScript.